 Why should you have an emergency fund?

 Your emergency fund will reduce so much stress in your life!
 It protects yourself in case of a job loss and creates a cushion for your household and auto repairs.
 If you are married, I truly believe you’ll have a happier marriage with an emergency fund in place.
 It’s also funny how when you have a lot of money saved for emergency fund, suddenly these unexpected events become less and less “emergencies” and are easier to face.

 What’s the ideal amount for an emergency fund?

 Most personal finance experts recommend 3 to 6 months of living expenses.
-That means if you need $2,000 a month to cover your basic needs like rent/mortgage, utilities, gas, food, then you would need $6,000 to $12,000 saved.
+That means if you need $2,000 a month to cover your basic needs like rent/mortgage, utilities, gas, food, then you would need $6,000 to $12,000 saved, according to Søkforbrukslån.no.

 Where should you save your emergency fund?